YUORKI/Fazbears-Video-Poker-Simulator/README.md

 >
 ><sup><sup>*Employees are only allowed to engage in any of the activites present in the breakroom during their 15-minute break.
 Afterward, they are demanded to leave the breakroom and return to their shift or else they suffer a warning by management, resulting in punishment such as: revoked break privileges, docked salary, disciplinary actions, unpaid overtime or being fired.*</sup></sup>

-**Fazbear's Video Poker Simulator** is a Balatro mod that aims to add Five Nights at Freddy's™ themed content to balatro, such as new Jokers, Enhancements, Seals and Comsumables
+**Fazbear's Video Poker Simulator** is a Balatro mod that aims to add Five Nights at Freddy's™ themed content to balatro, such as new Jokers, Enhancements, Seals and Consumables

 Currently, this mod adds:
-- 27 Jokers
+- 30 Jokers
 - 2 Tarot Cards
 - 3 Enhanced Cards
 - 2 Seals